Jinitha-ps/Gesture-Based-Volume-Brightness-Control-System/README.md

 **🛠 Technologies Used**

-Python 3.10
+*  Python 3.10

-OpenCV
+*  OpenCV

-MediaPipe
+*  MediaPipe

-NumPy
+*  NumPy

-Pycaw (Windows Audio Control)
+*  Pycaw (Windows Audio Control)

-screen-brightness-control
+*  screen-brightness-control

-🎯 How It Works
+**🎯 How It Works**

-The distance between the thumb and index finger controls system volume.
+*  The distance between the thumb and index finger controls system volume.

-The distance between the thumb and middle finger controls screen brightness.
+*  The distance between the thumb and middle finger controls screen brightness.

-Distance values are interpolated to system-level ranges.
+*  Distance values are interpolated to system-level ranges.

-Visual indicators display current volume and brightness percentages.
+*  Visual indicators display current volume and brightness percentages.

-📌 Use Cases
+**📌 Use Cases**

-Touchless system control
+*  Touchless system control

-Accessibility support systems
+*  Accessibility support systems

-Smart interfaces
+*  Smart interfaces

-Gesture-based IoT applications